 have reported that throughout their life, their mother commented

 on what a 'good baby' they'd been; "you never cried" is

 what they were repeatedly told while growing up.
 All babies have

 substantial needs, and they cry to alert their parent to

 warmth, etc. If the baby never cries, we must ask why.

 Did it feel unsafe to express these vital needs?
 Did we sense we

 might not survive, if we inconvenienced our mother by having

 any needs?
-As this child grows, will he presume his utter silence
+As this child grows, could he mistakenly presume his

-and refusal to have needs, is an admirable and good thing?
+utter silence and refusal to have needs, is an admirable and good

 None of us grew up being perfectly